 Onondaga Audubon sponsors speakers on environmental and natural history subjects from around the world.
 These programs are free and open to anyone, of any age, with an interest in nature.
-The programs are available on the second Wednesday of most months and often run 1-2 hours.
+The programs are commonly on the second Wednesday of most months and often run 1-2 hours.

 Don’t want to miss a meeting?
 Email “Subscribe” to OAS.Programs@gmail.com to receive updates on upcoming programs.